AlexanderCuenin/AV-Stitch-Tool/README.md

 2. **Install FFmpeg:** Download FFmpeg from the official FFmpeg website or install it via a package manager if available for your operating system.

-3. **Download the Audio-Video Stitcher software:** Clone or download the Audio-Video Stitcher software from the [repository link].
+3. **Download the Audio-Video Stitcher software:** Clone or download the Audio-Video Stitcher executable: av_stitcher.exe

 4. **Extract the contents of the downloaded ZIP file to a folder:** Extract the contents of the downloaded ZIP file to a folder on your computer.